remythemsen/hob-vim-theme/README.md

 2. Open VIM and type: :PluginInstall

-3. Open up your VIM source file, (.vimrc) and set:
+3. Open up your VIM source file, (.vimrc) and add to it in a new line: colorscheme hob

-colorscheme hob

 4. Restart VIM or Reload source file.